-Filgrastim: High-Dose for SCT (Generic Name)
+Filgrastim: High-Dose for Stem Cell Transplant (Generic Name)

 Other Names: granulocyte colony-stimulating factory, G-CSF, Neupogen®

 Filgrastim belongs to a class of medicines called granulocyte colony-stimulating factor (G-CSF).
 G-CSF helps the growth of white blood cells.
 These cells help fight infection in your body.
 This drug is given in the vein (IV) or in a shot under the skin (SQ).

 - Bone or muscle pain.
 Mild to moderate pain may be felt in the back, chest, ribs, or legs and can be lessened with medication.

 - Skin and tissue irritation may include redness, pain, warmth, or swelling at the IV site.
 This happens if the drug leaks out of the vein and into nearby tissue.